jose-lehmkuhl/Memory-Game/README.md

 ## Final considerations

-This project layout is inspired on Udacity Matching Game, wich can be found (https://github.com/udacity/fend-project-memory-game "here").
+This project layout is inspired on Udacity Matching Game, wich can be found [here](https://github.com/udacity/fend-project-memory-game).